erikengervall/dockest/packages/examples/docker-in-docker/README.md

 ## Motivation

-This example will run a docker daemon inside a docker container and run jest against it.
+This example will run a docker daemon inside a docker container and run some Dockest tests on containers started with that daemon.

 Should you do this?
 Probably not.
 You can read more here: https://jpetazzo.github.io/2015/09/03/do-not-use-docker-in-docker-for-ci/